predatorx7/javascript_flutter/packages/javascript/README.md

 For applications requiring non-interactive JavaScript evaluation, using this JavaScript library has the following advantages:

-- Lower resource consumption, since there is no need to allocate a WebView instance.
+- **Lower resource consumption**, since there is no need to allocate a WebView instance.
-- Multiple isolated javascript environments with low overhead, enabling the application to run several JavaScript snippets simultaneously.
+- **Multiple** isolated javascript environments with **low overhead**, enabling the application to run several JavaScript snippets simultaneously.
 - Provides implementation for setTimeout in the javascript environment.
-- Support for javascript channels for sending asynchronous messages from javascript environment to host and then receive a reply asynchronously as Promise.
+- Support for **javascript channels** for sending asynchronous messages from javascript environment to host and then receive a reply asynchronously as Promise.
-- Supports loading javaScript code from a file and then evaluate it for efficient evaluation of large scripts that may be expensive to pass as a String.
+- Supports loading javaScript code from a file and then evaluate it for **efficient evaluation of large scripts** that may be expensive to pass as a String.
-- Minimal contribution to your compiled application size on Android, MacOS, and iOS because the underlying runtime library isn't embedded in your app bundle.
-Adds approximately ~0.1 MB to your Android App, and ~0.55 MB on iOS/MacOS applications.
+- **Minimal** contribution to your compiled **application size** on Android, MacOS, and iOS because the underlying runtime library isn't embedded in your app bundle.
+Adds approximately **~0.1 MB** to your Android App, and **~0.55 MB** on iOS/MacOS applications.

 ## Implementation